marc-f/adamcod.es/_posts/2013-06-04-deploy-a-basic-lamp-stack-digital-ocean-chef-solo.md

 To get Chef working properly on your local machine you need a few things:

-    # Ruby
+1. Ruby
-    # knife/knife-solo
+2. knife/knife-solo
-    # librarian-chef
+3. librarian-chef

-You can install Ruby from the website[^3], or your package manager of choice.  **Make sure you use Ruby 1.9.x and not Ruby 2.x as you will get errors with the json 1.6.1 Gem**.
+You can install Ruby from the website[^3], or your package manager of choice.  **Make sure you use Ruby 1.9.x and not Ruby 2.x as you will get errors with the json 1.6.1 Gem on 2.x**.
 I use `rbenv` to help me keep several different Rubies on the one machine.
-Once you have Ruby install the two required Gems:
+Once you have Ruby installed, install the two required Gems:

     gem install knife-solo --no-ri --no-rdoc
     gem install librarian-chef --no-ri --no-rdoc

-You will notice that even though Chef is just a Ruby Gem itself, we haven't included in our dependencies, and that's because Chef runs on our server, not on our local machine, so we don't explicitly need it.
+You will notice that even though Chef is just a Ruby Gem itself, we haven't included it in our dependencies, and that's because Chef runs on our server, not on our local machine, so we don't explicitly need it.

-Note: You won't be able to use bundler to manage these dependencies as knife-solo and librarian-chef have a dependency conflict which cannot currently be resolved, but they will happily live side-by-side if installed manually.
+**Note:** You won't be able to use bundler to manage these dependencies as knife-solo and librarian-chef have a dependency conflict which cannot currently be resolved, but they will happily live side-by-side if installed manually.

 You'll also notice that we have specified knife-solo, even though knife-solo requires knife (which incidentally comes with Chef).
 This is because Ruby Gems will make sure all of the required Gems are installed on your system for you.
 As you should see, there are quite a few dependencies, so this saves us a fair bit of time.